opentelekomcloud/docs/mrs/api-reference/concepts.md

 -   Domain

     A domain is created upon successful registration with the cloud platform.
 The domain has full access permissions for all of its cloud services and resources.
 It can be used to reset user passwords and grant user permissions.
-The domain is a payment entity and should not be used directly to perform routine management.
+The domain should not be used directly to perform routine management.
 For security purposes, create IAM users and grant them permissions for routine management.

 -   User